+- Treat instead as Rain if all CSA reinforcements have been received.

-- 10 CSA Command Paralysis Minus one from CSA initiative rolls
+10 - Lee is Sick - CSA Command Paralysis - Minus one from CSA initiative rolls.
+If playing with the multiplayer communication rules, CSA commanders may not communicate this turn.

-- 11 Heat Plus one to extended march rolls
+11 - Heat - Plus one to extended march rolls.

-- 12 Heat Plus one to extended march rolls
+12 - Heat - Plus one to extended march rolls.